 Almost all of the sheaths I make are deep sheaths.
 That is, they come up the knife handle far enough to hold the knife securely without a keeper strap.
 The common sheath with a snap-secured keeper strap is a nuisance, and an invitation to lose your knife.
-Some forty years ago I lost a good Boy Scout sheath knife, because the keeper strap didn't stay snapped.
-When I was able to buy another, I made a sheath for it that didn't depend on a strap.
+Some fifty years ago I lost a good Boy Scout sheath knife, because the keeper strap didn't stay snapped.
+When I was able to buy another, I made a sheath for it that didn't depend on a strap for retention.
 I still have that knife.
 Because there's no snap to fumble with, it's easy to get the knife in and out as needed.

 The deep sheaths are also historically accurate, and you'll want this style to complement a traditional knife.

 An exception would be very large knives, which border on being short swords.
 As a rule, these are sufficiently blade-heavy to stay put.
 Even here, a friction fit is a good idea.